RotemDoar/Calculator/README.md

 How to run the system:
 1. Run the server as a job (background).
 2. Run the client program.
-The Client program reviece 4 parameters:
+The Client program revieces 4 parameters:
    * P1 : The server PID.
    * P2 : The first numeric value on which the calculation operation must be performed.
    * P3: Is the code of operation of the calculation itself: 1-addition, 2-subtraction, 3-multiplication, 4-division.